10 Best Futures Trading Platforms and Brokers of 2023

 FAQ

-We consider Generic Trade the cheapest futures broker, Interactive Broker the best futures trading platform for beginners and Optimus Futures the best advanced futures trading platform.
+We consider Generic Trade the cheapest futures broker, Interactive Broker the best futures trading platform for beginners and Optimus Futures and NinjaTrader the best futures trading platforms for advanced traders.
 Please read the article for all insights into the testing methodology, ratings and results.

 What are the most popular future contracts?